Frequently asked questions

 - Red: Red permit holders may park in their assigned red zone.

-- Visitor permits: Visitor's need to purchase a daily permit that matches any corresponding colored parking lot.
+- Visitor permits: Visitor's need to purchase a daily permit that matches any corresponding colored parking lot, or may use the pay and display machines in the Orange 1, Yellow 1, Yellow 2 or Yellow 3 parking lots.

 Daily permit costs: